These Are The Others Who Died In The Crash With Kobe & Gianna Bryant

 While nine people total are believed to have died in the crash, the families of two of the victims had still not been notified on Monday.
 The other victims include John Altobelli, the beloved and longest-tenured baseball coach of Orange Coast College, his wife Keri and their daughter, Alyssa, who played on the same club basketball team as Gianna.
 Christina Mauser, a basketball coach at the Harbor Day School, which Gianna attended as a student, was also reportedly killed in the crash, as was Bryant’s private pilot, Ara Zobayan.

-The two other reported victims include another 13-year-old and her mother, though police are waiting to confirm this information publicly as details of the tragic accident continue to unfold.
+The two other reported victims include 13-year-old Payton Chester and her mother Sarah Chester.
+The Chesters released a statement on Monday as details of the tragic accident continue to unfold.

 Although police are still investigating the exact circumstances that might have contributed to the crash, we now know that a thick fog had rolled into the Los Angeles area on Sunday morning, causing the Los Angeles Police Department and the county sheriff’s department to ground all aircraft, the Associated Press reported.
 Despite this, Bryant's helicopter still took flight on Sunday and ultimately caught fire before crashing.
 There were no survivors reported.